Dickinson-COMP-491-492/website/docs/assignments/PP03-DemoDayPresentation.md

 Affirmative answers to the following questions will be indicative of high quality demonstrations.

 - **Content:**
-  - Will the audience understand the what the contribution is trying to fix/improve in the project?
+  - Will the audience understand what the contribution is trying to fix/improve in the project?
   - Will the audience understand the effect that the contribution has had, including the degree to which it has or has not addressed the issue?
   - Will the audience clearly understand how the code implements the contribution being demonstrated?